Trading Fees

 - No enterprise-only access behavior.

-- Fees apply when swaps execute.
+- The 1% standard fee applies when swaps execute.

 Fee calculation